Data-driven invariant set for nonlinear systems with application to command governors: Numerical examples

-where $\X=\{x|~y\!=\![1,~0]x\in[-1,~1]\}$ is the state constraint set, $\R=[-1.2,~1.2]$ is the reference constraint set, $\omega=5$ is the natural frequency, and $\zeta=0.1$ is the damping ratio of the system~\eqref{eq:linear}.
+where $\X=\{x:[1,0]x\in[-1,1]\}$ is the state constraint, $\R=[-1.2,~1.2]$ is the command range, $\omega=5$ is the natural frequency, and $\zeta=0.1$ is the damping ratio of the system~\eqref{eq:linear}.
 The system is under-damped, thus the overshoot can cause constraint violations even when the steady-state $x_\infty$ lies in the constraint set $x_\infty\in\X$.
-We purposely chose a linear system with polytopic constraints \eqref{eq:linear} since there exist standard model-based methods~\cite{bertsekas1972} to compute the actual maximal admissible set $\Lambda_\infty$ for this problem to compare with our data-driven admissible set $\bar \Lambda$.
+We purposely chose a linear system with polytopic constraints~\eqref{eq:linear} since there are standard model-based methods~\cite{bertsekas1972} to compute the actual maximal admissible set $\Lambda_\infty$ for this problem to compare with our data-driven admissible set $\bar \Lambda$.

-\emph{Data generation:} We discretized the system~\eqref{eq:linear} with sampling time $\Delta t=0.1s$ to generate the data \eqref{eq:data} needed for Algorithm~\ref{alg:mci}.
-For every reference set-point $\bar r_i=-1.2+0.02(i-1)\in[-1.2,~1.2]$ where $i\in\naturals$, we generated $N_T=5$ trajectories of length $T=40s$ with random initial conditions.
-For the dictionary functions $\phi$, a ``complete'' set of thin-plat radial basis functions are considered, centers of which are located on a $14\times 14$ rectangular grid of states i.e., position and velocity that encompass the data samples.
-We used the data to approximate $P$ by solving \ac{lp}~\eqref{eq:lp-alpha}, where $\gamma=0$.
+To create the data-set~\eqref{eq:data} needed for Algorithm~\ref{alg:mci}, we sampled the state trajectories of the system~\eqref{eq:linear} with sampling time of $\Delta t=0.1s$.
+For every command $\bar r_i=-1.2+0.02(i-1)\in[-1.2,~1.2]$, $i\in\naturals$, we generated $N_T=5$ state trajectories of length $T=400$ with random initial conditions.
+The state equilibrium $x_\infty$ was approximated by~\eqref{eq:xinf}.
+For the basis functions $\phi$, a set of thin-plate spline functions {$\phi_i(x)=\|x-c_i\|^2\ln{\|x-c_i\|}$, $i=1,\cdots,N_\phi$} were used with the centers $c_i$ located on a $14\times 14$ rectangular grid that envelope the state samples. {Commercial \ac{sdp} solvers encountered numerical issues attempting to solve~\eqref{eq:data-sdp}.
+In contrast, \texttt{MATLAB}'s \texttt{linprog} successfully solved the \ac{lp}~\eqref{eq:lp-alpha} for every $\bar r_i\in[-1.2,~1.2]$ where $\gamma=0.005$.
+However, the \ac{lp}~\eqref{eq:lp-alpha} was infeasible when $\gamma=0$ and $\gamma=0.1$.
+Satisfying~\eqref{eq:lp-decrease} for $\gamma=0$, i.e. Lyapunov decrease, is difficult for the samples close to the approximated equilibrium $x_\infty$.
+Conversely, $\gamma=0.1$ makes~\eqref{eq:lp-decrease} infeasible for the samples far from $x_\infty$.
+Furthermore, we observed that the size of $\bar \Lambda$ decreases as $\beta$ increases since it tightens the condition~\eqref{eq:lp-decrease}, making \ac{cg} more conservative.}

-Fig~\eqref{fig:linear-mci} shows the comparison of true maximal and estimated admissible sets, $\Lambda_\infty$ and $\bar \Lambda$ from different angles.
-For instance, Fig~\eqref{fig:linear-mci}.(a) shows the the maximal \ac{ci} set $\C$ and our data-driven \ac{ci} set~\eqref{eq:union}, which are the projection of the admissible sets onto state plane.
+Fig.~\ref{fig:linear-mci} shows the comparison of the true $\Lambda_\infty$ and data-driven $\bar \Lambda$ admissible sets from different angles, where $\gamma=0.005$ and $\beta=0$.
+For instance, Fig~\ref{fig:linear-mci}.(a) shows the max-\ac{ci} set $\C_\infty$ and our data-driven \ac{ci} set~\eqref{eq:union}, which are the projection of the admissible sets onto the state plane.

-Fig.~\ref{fig:linear-output} shows the performance of our data-driven \ac{rg} by Algorithm~\ref{alg:rg} for the output position $y=[1,0]x$ of the system~\eqref{eq:linear}, where it uses the admissible set $\bar \Lambda$ to adjust the desired reference to enforce the constraints.